Industry experts analyze 2012 and project where the market will be in 2013.

 We can, however, help you map out your shop’s game plan for the year ahead.
 We’ve assembled four of the industry’s most informed analysts and consultants and asked them to help you “divine” the marketplace: Where does it stand now, and where will it be in 2013?
 And, importantly, what courses of action do you need to take to help ensure your company’s success?

 For this year’s edition of our annual Industry Roundtable, our participants include: Marco Boer, vice president, I.T.
-Strategies; Tim Greene, director, wide format consulting service, InfoTrends; Dan Marx, vice president, markets & technologies, SGIA; and Peter Mayhew, director, LightWords Ltd.
+Strategies; Tim Greene, director, wide format consulting service, InfoTrends; Dan Marx, VP, markets & technologies, SGIA; and Peter Mayhew, director, LightWords Ltd.

 BPIC: Gents, let’s get right to it: What do the next 12 months look like for print providers?
 Are you optimistic or pessimistic about how the year will treat wide format?
 And since so many of you liked our movie-title question last year: What film title best describes what’s ahead for print providers in 2013?